jinghuazhao/Computational-Statistics/INSTALL.md

 ## PSPP

-This can be made available with
+Under Ubuntu, this can be made available with
 ```bash
 sudo apt install pspp
 ```